Is Surrogacy legal in Ireland

 A study of children’s rights and best interests in relation to parentage in situations involving donor-assisted human reproduction, including surrogacy, was ordered by the Minister for Children and Youth Affairs in 2020.

-Review of Children’s Rights and Best Interests in the Context of Donor Assisted Human Reproduction and Surrogacy in Irish Law, published in April 2021, is a document that addresses these issues.
-The assessment makes a number of suggestions, one of which is that country must swiftly implement comprehensive surrogacy laws in Ireland.
+Review of Children’s Rights and Best Interests in the Context of Donor Assisted Human Reproduction and Irish surrogacy Law, published in April 2021, is a document that addresses these issues.
+The assessment makes a number of suggestions, one of which is that country must swiftly implement comprehensive laws on surrogacy in Ireland.